David Brent: Appearances outside The Office

 Brent made two brief appearances in the American version of The Office.
-In the season 7 episode "The Seminar", he meets his American counterpart Michael Scott (Steve Carell) while coming out of an elevator the latter is waiting for.
-Unsurprisingly, the two are seen to develop an instant rapport.
+In the season 7 episode "The Seminar", he meets his American counterpart Michael Scott (Steve Carell) while coming out of a lift the latter is waiting for.
+Unsurprisingly, the two develop an instant rapport.
 David learns that Michael manages the Scranton branch of Dunder Mifflin (the paper company that is the equivalent of Wernham Hogg in the UK series) and asks if there are any jobs available there, but is told there are no openings at the moment.
-In the final episode of the same season, "Search Committee", Brent appears (via pre-recorded video resumé) as an interviewee for the Scranton manager's job, following the Michael Scott character's departure from the show several episodes earlier.
+In the final episode of the same season, "Search Committee", Brent appears (via pre-recorded video resumé) as an interviewee for the Scranton manager's job, following Michael Scott's departure from the show several episodes earlier.
 In addition to appearing in the latter episode, Gervais contributed to the script.

 In March 2013, the BBC broadcast a mini-episode called "The Office Revisited" for Comic Relief 2013, a charity fund-raising event.

 After ten years, Gervais revived the character for his YouTube channel in the web series "Learn Guitar with David Brent."
 In each episode he plays the guitar, gives tips on how to play and answers fan questions.
 Among the songs he has played are "Freelove Freeway", "Spaceman", "Ooh La La" and "Life on the Road".

 On 5 August 2014, it was announced that Gervais would reprise the role of Brent for a film titled David Brent: Life on the Road, which features the character as he tours the UK with his band Foregone Conclusion.
 The film was released in August 2016.

 In August 2016, David Brent and Foregone Conclusion released the album Life on the Road.
 On 13 August 2016, Gervais appeared on the Dermot O'Leary show on BBC Radio 2 to publicise this album.
 Gervais was initially interviewed as himself and then after a short music interlude, O'Leary interviewed David Brent about the album release, and gave a stripped back acoustic session, playing the tracks "Life on the Road" and "Slough".

-Influence

-Dan Coop of the British band Does It Offend You, Yeah? has said that the name of the band came from a line spoken by David Brent, when he says, 'My drinking — does it offend you, yeah good?'